National Congress of Australia's First Peoples

-The National Congress of Australia's First Peoples was the national representative body for Aboriginal and Torres Strait Islander Australians.
+The National Congress of Australia's First Peoples was the national representative body for Aboriginal and Torres Strait Islander Australians from 2009 to 2019.

+History

 Planning to establish National Congress was undertaken by a committee established by then Social Justice Commissioner of the Australian Human Rights Commission, Tom Calma.
 The organisation was announced in November 2009.
 Its first elected co-chairs were Jody Broun and Les Malezer.
 Subsequent chairs included Kirstie Parker, Jackie Huggins and Rod Little.

 It was registered as a charity in December 2012, but in June 2019 went into voluntary administration.

 Corporate structure

-National Congress was a Public Company limited by guarantee.
+National Congress was a public company limited by guarantee.
 Membership was open to Aboriginal and Torres Strait Islander individuals and organisations.
-Two important features of National Congress' organizational structure were gender parity, and oversight of elections and day to day operations by an ethics council.
+Two important features of National Congress' organisational structure were gender parity, and oversight of elections and day to day operations by an ethics council.

 National Congress consisted of a Board of 8 directors (four women and four men) of which two (one woman and one man) were elected directly by the members to serve as co-chairs for a term on two years.

-There were three membership categories: peak and national organizations which formed Chamber 1; Chamber 2 (i.e. regional, state, territory or other organisations) and Chamber 3 (individual members).
+There were three membership categories: peak and national organisations which formed Chamber 1; Chamber 2 (i.e. regional, state, territory or other organisations) and Chamber 3 (individual members).
 Members of each chamber elected 20 female and 20 male delegates, who in turn, elected one female and one male director to sit on the board.

-Each year, all of the delegates were invited to attend a two day National Congress meeting which established broad policy positions.
+Each year, all of the delegates were invited to attend a two-day National Congress meeting which established broad policy positions.
 The Board met monthly.

 National Congress maintained a secretariat in Redfern, Sydney, headed by a CEO who was responsible for day to day operations related to media, membership services, event management, public relations, financial and human resources management, and policy analysis and development services.
 The first CEO was Lindon Coombes, who was followed by Geoff Scott and Gary Oliver.

 The first National Congress meeting of 120 delegates was held in June 2011.